25 Secret Second Meanings of These Popular Emojis

 Know what that hissing snake really means.

 Throughout history, humans have always found ways to communicate via encrypted messages, and the modern-day version of these ancient runes is the emoji.
 Among younger generations, emojis are so popular that they have virtually replaced words in texts and social media posts, often to the consternation of parents desperately trying to figure out what encoded message they’re trying to send.
-And while the meaning behind some emojis, like the smiley face, are universally understood, others have a secret double meaning that needs to be deciphered, and some are quite complicated.
+And while some emoji meanings are simple, others have a secret double meaning that needs to be deciphered, and some are quite complicated.

 You’d never guess this, but the goat stands for the acronym GOAT: Greatest of All Time.
 If you see this emoji in your social media feed, it means you’re being celebrated as the best in your field.